 If you ate all of the birds in one day, including the pheasant pie, but not including all the trimmings for the other dishes, and subtracted the energy you expended milking, dancing, leaping, and drumming, you’d have consumed 2,384 net calories.
 That’s really not bad, considering the average American Thanksgiving dinner adds up to about 4,500 calories.

-It seems even more reasonable, relatively speaking, when you consider that if you wanted to burn off your meal by just singing its namesake tune, you'd have to make it all the way through roughly 300 times — about 17 and a half hours of caroling.
-And that's a gift we doubt anyone would welcome.
+It seems even more reasonable, relatively speaking, when you consider that if you wanted to burn off your meal by just singing its namesake tune, you’d have to make it all the way through roughly 300 times — about 17.5 hours of caroling.
+And that’s a gift we doubt anyone would welcome.